 For example, think about the first programming language you have to learn.
 You want to tackle the small things like syntax and style.
 But first, you have to comprehend difficult core concepts like values, types, operators, control flow, functions, higher order functions, scopes, closures, recursion, and so much more.

 It feels like learning to juggle — but starting with eighteen pins instead of two.

 When I first learned about closures, it took me many weeks to truly understand the concept.
 I thought I understood it when I read about it.
-But when I tried to identify and use closures in practice, I’d find myself stumped.
+But when I tried to identify and use closures in practice, I would find myself stumped.

-That wasn’t unusual.
-I’ve observed this process as a teacher as well: new concepts don’t usually click the first time around.
+That was not unusual.
+I have observed this process as a teacher as well: new concepts don’t usually click the first time around.
 Or the second.
 Or even the tenth.